jagenjo/rendeer.js/guides/README.md

 But keep in mind this method is slow as it must test agains all object in the scene.

 Check [the picking guide](picking.md) in the repo to know more about this.

-## Materials

-Rendeer objects are rendered based on the properties of the node (mesh, shader, textures and uniforms), but you can redirect the rendering to a Material class if you prefeer to.

-You can assign a material name to the node.material, and have a material registered in RD.Materials that will handle the rendering.

-Materials should have a material.render method in charge of the rendering.

-Check ```Material.prototype.render = function( renderer, model, mesh, indices_name, group_index )``` to know more.

 ## Overwritting the rendering methods